 Our next Lecture will be announced soon, but members might like to note the forthcoming BISI/MBI Lecture which takes place on Thursday, 19th April 2018 Telling Stories in Basrah: a New Museum for Iraq by Dr. Paul Collins, Jaleh Hearn Curator of Ancient Near East, Department of Antiquities at the Ashmolean Museum, University of Oxford (Joint MBI/BISI Lecture).
 For more information email firstname.lastname@example.org

 The Seminar for Arabian Studies is the only annual international forum for the presentation of the latest research in the humanities on the Arabian Peninsula.
-The three-day conference is normally held each July at the British Museum (but in early August 2017) and the proceedings are published in time for the conference the following year.
+The three-day conference is normally held in late July or early August at the British Museum and the proceedings are published in time for the conference the following year.